Mampfinator/hacker-san-v2/README.md

 There are currently 4 types of actions:
 - **Echo**: sends a message to the specified channel.
 Doesn't really do a lot, but it can be used to set up KoroTagger with `!stream {link}` and `!tags {link}`.
 - **Lock**: Locks or unlocks the channel.
 If a message is supplied, will also send that message (prefixed with an unlocked/locked padlock).
-- **Notify**: Mostly functions like echo, but, as is the case with Twitter Spaces and YouTube community posts, if the website doesn't provide its own embeds, will it will also send a custom embed.
+- **Notify**: Mostly functions like echo, but, as is the case with Twitter Spaces and YouTube community posts, if the website doesn't provide its own embeds, it will also send a custom embed.
 - **Rename**: Renames the specified channel.
 Mainly useful to indicate if a channel is live or offline.
 See `/quick-setup rename` for the most common use case.

 All actions can be triggered on any of the following events:
-- **Live**: When a stream goes live
+- **Live**: When a stream goes live.
-- **Offline**: When a stream goes offline
+- **Offline**: When a stream goes offline.
-- **Upload**: When a video is uploaded
+- **Upload**: When a video is uploaded (currently only YouTube).
-- **Post**: When a community post is made.
+- **Post**: When a community post is made (currently only YouTube).
 May include other things in the future, such as Twitter posts.
 - **Upcoming**: When a stream is scheduled.

 ## Self-hosting & Configuration